 - Review each social profile to see how it’s performing.
 Is it helping you get more qualified leads?
 Is it a channel your customers regularly refer to be in touch with you for their queries?

-- Next, trim.
+- Next, trim your social presence.
 If a social channel is benefiting your business, continue on with it.
-If not, it’s time you say goodbye and focus on social channels that are driving results.
+If not, it’s time you say goodbye and focus on social channels that are driving more leads.

 Bonus tip: Don’t try a new social channel the moment it’s launched.
 Give it some time to see how well it does.
 If it sticks around, give it a shot for your business provided your audience is using it.